pramnora/csv/README.md

              it might just include only just the data, alone...with no such obvious explanatory headers at all.

 **NOTE(2)**: See just how simple, straight forwards, and, easy...it is to write/design a [.csv] file...;
-             basically, anybody can do it...who wants to proudce a very simple file containing tabular data.
+             basically, anybody can do it...who wants to produce a very simple file containing tabular data.

 **NOTE(3)**: It is optional if you choose to add a space to separate up each data items:
              >abc,def,ghi